1. Home

 There are many effective treatments available for golfer’s wrist.

-Commonly, your doctor will recommend physical therapy.
-A physiotherapist will offer exercises to strengthen your wrist safely to be better prepared for daily activities or sports.
+Your doctor will commonly recommend physical therapy.
+A physiotherapist will offer exercises to strengthen your wrist safely so that you are better prepared for daily activities or sports.
 They will also recommend techniques to limit stress on your wrist during your everyday activities to accelerate the healing process.

-Sometimes, a PT may offer manual therapy to reduce pain and improve exercise tolerance, and magnetic resonance imaging (MRI) may be ordered to ensure a proper diagnosis.
+Sometimes, a physical therapist offers manual therapy to reduce pain and improve exercise tolerance, and magnetic resonance imaging (MRI) may be ordered to ensure a proper diagnosis.

-A brace or splint may be suggested to prevent irritation of your wrist injury, typically worn for several weeks, depending on the severity of your symptoms.
+Depending on the severity of your symptoms, a brace or splint may be suggested to prevent irritation of your wrist injury.
+These are typically worn for several weeks.
+Here is the one we recommend:

 OUR RECOMMENDATION